 What Am I Doing When I Trade Forex?

-Forex is a commonly used abbreviation for "foreign exchange," and it is typically used to describe trading in the foreign exchange market by investors and speculators.
+Forex is a commonly used abbreviation for "foreign exchange", and it is typically used to describe trading in the foreign exchange market by investors and speculators.

-For example, imagine a situation where the U.S. dollar is expected to weaken in value relative to the euro.
+Imagine a situation where the U.S. dollar is expected to weaken in value relative to the euro.
 A forex trader in this situation will sell dollars and buy euros.
 If the euro strengthens, the purchasing power to buy dollars has now increased.
 The trader can now buy back more dollars than they had to begin with, making a profit.

 What Is An Exchange Rate?

 The foreign exchange market is a global decentralized marketplace that determines the relative

 values of different currencies.
 Unlike other markets, there is no centralized depository or

 exchange where transactions are conducted.
 Instead, these transactions are conducted by

 several market participants in several locations.
 It is rare that any two currencies will